shuffle2/IDA-ClrNative/README.md

 IDA-ClrNative
 =============

-IDA script to apply information stored in mixed managed/native assemblies to the native code portion
+ClrNative is an IDAPython script which applies information stored in mixed managed/native assemblies to the native code being viewed in IDA.
+For example, this allows easy identification of functions which are directly callable by managed code ("exported" from native to managed).
+Normally, the result is obtaining full name and type information for code and data exposed to the interop layer of the CLR.

 Requires latest python construct library from https://github.com/construct/construct/releases